Illewong, New South Wales: Decline

+Brief revival of Mount Illewong Mine

-By May 1915, the price of copper had risen, probably due to wartime demand, and there was the prospect of the mine reopening.
+By May 1915, the price of copper had risen, to £76 12s 6d per ton, due to wartime demand, and there was the prospect of the mine reopening.
+In October 1916, the British Munitions Department agreed to buy the entire production of most of the larger Australian copper mines, including Great Cobar mine, at a price of £120 per ton.

 In 1916, the old Queen Bee Copper Mine was reborn as the Mount Illewong Mine.
-The mine was dewatered, after around four years of inactivity.
-A new concentrator plant replaced the on-site smelting of the previous operations; the copper concentrate was shipped to a copper smelter and refinery at Port Kembla.
+The mine was dewatered, in early 1916, after around four years of inactivity.
+A new concentrator plant replaced the on-site smelting of the previous operations.
+By mid 1916, copper concentrate was shipped to a copper smelter and refinery at Port Kembla.
 This revival of the mine—it employed only around twenty men in February 1917—failed to last.
 Operations were "temporarily curtailed", in October 1917, with the reason being that Port Kembla already had too much ore.

-Six men later worked the mine as tributers—supplying the C.S.A. mine's smelter at Elouera, north of Cobar township—but large scale mining there was over.
-Around March 1919, the equipment was stripped from the old Queen Bee Mine.
+Around March 1919, the equipment was stripped from the mine.
+Six men later worked the mine as tributers—supplying the C.S.A. mine's smelter, at Elouera, north of Cobar township— but large scale mining there was over.
+The C.S.A. smelters closed, in April 1920, leading to the immediate closing of other copper mines in the Cobar district.

+End of the village

 Abandoned Mount Illewong (formerly Queen Bee) mine and smelter, c.1928.

-In late 1922, the village was described as "deserted", and the school building was demolished and taken to Dubbo.
+In late 1922, the village was described as a "deserted mining town", and the disused school building was demolished and taken to Dubbo.
 In 1923, it was reported that only one family was dwelling there, and that a house or shop, in the deserted village, could be bought for just the value of the transfer fee.
-Only five votes had been recorded there in the 1920 election and, by 1926, Illewong was no longer significant enough to be a polling place.
-Money order and savings bank facilities were withdrawn from the post office, at the beginning of 1920, and the post office closed in 1927.
-Without mining, the remote village had rapidly faded away.
-What seem to be the last official mentions of the place occurred during 1941, when the village's plan was altered, effectively reducing its area and the dedication of the land for its school was revoked.
+Only five votes had been recorded there in the 1920 election and, in late 1926, Illewong was abolished as a polling place.
+Money order and savings bank facilities were withdrawn from the post office, at the beginning of February 1920, and the post office closed in February 1927.

+Without mining, the village had rapidly faded away.
+What may be the last official mentions of the place occurred during 1941, when the village's plan was altered, effectively reducing its area and the dedication of the land for its school was revoked.